 - Verify that the xMatters Agent is connected.
 Once the xMatters Agent is installed, verify that it can connect to xMatters, and give it a name so you can easily identify it.

-- Configure inbound and outbound integrations to run on the agent.
+- Configure steps and inbound or outbound integrations to run on the agent.

-The xMatters Agent processes integrations the same way they are processed in the xMatters cloud, with the key difference being that the xMatters Agent is installed behind your company firewall and can use local resources that are not accessible from the xMatters cloud.
+The xMatters Agent processes steps and integrations the same way they are processed in the xMatters cloud, with the key difference being that the xMatters Agent is installed behind your company firewall and can use local resources that are not accessible from the xMatters cloud.
 The xMatters Agent queues integration jobs and then processes them in order.
 You can configure multiple xMatters Agents to distribute processing or to co-locate them with the services they need to access.